Skip to main content

 • Authorization required to study in Canada

-In your offer package, you will receive an official offer letter and visa information sheet that will support your application for Canadian Immigration Documents.
-It is important that you apply for your Study Permit and Co-op Work Permit as soon as you receive your digital offer package.
+You will receive an official offer letter and visa information sheet that will support your application for Canadian Immigration Documents.
+It is important that you apply for your Study Permit and Co-op Work Permit as soon as you receive your offer.
 More information can be found on our Study Permit page.

 • Vulnerable Sector Check/Screening